Can Cats Have Bread?

-Bread is not toxic to cats, but nor does it have any beneficial properties that would make it a great addition to your cat’s normal diet.
+Bread is not toxic to cats, but it also does not have any beneficial properties that would make it a great addition to your cat’s normal diet.

 Cats need a diet high in proteins and fats from animal sources in order to stay healthy.

-Whilst most breads won’t actively harm them, your cat won’t be able to extract the essential nutrient they need to maintain muscle mass and support all the different processes going on in their body.
+While most bread won’t actively harm your cat when eaten in small and infrequent amounts, it also doesn’t provide them with the essential nutrient they need to maintain muscle mass and support all their different bodily processes.

 The regular addition of bread to your cat’s diet can have adverse effects on their health.
 And the ingestion of either raw yeasted bread dough or bread containing additives (like raisins, chocolate, caffeine, onions, leeks, garlic, and chives) can be dangerous for your cat.